-The regions have since responded by saying they were "bitterly disappointed" by the WRU's statement.
+The regions have since responded by saying they were by the WRU's statement.

-North's Scarlets contract expires at the end of the 2013-14 season, but the player is the subject of an offer from Northampton Saints to join them at the end of the 2012-13 campaign.
+North's Scarlets contract expires at the end of the 2013-14 season, but the player to join them at the end of the 2012-13 campaign.

 "George North informed the WRU shortly after the Wales v Ireland RBS Six Nations international on 2 February, 2013 that he had then been told of the transfer proposal," added the WRU statement.

 In the debate over the future of the regions, the governing body claims to have offered in August, 2012 to discuss centrally contracting players such as 20-year-old North.